AdelSiddiquei/blackjack-game/README.md

 # blackjack-game
-This is a Blackjack game coded in python.
+This is a Blackjack game coded in Python.